xyperine/Icons-Creator/README.md

 Classes that do the actual work:

-- `IconsCreatorInternalSceneHandler` - does generates an internal scene named `Icons_Creation`, loads it, closes it, and places the objects on the internal scene.
+- `IconsCreatorInternalSceneHandler` - generates an internal scene named `Icons_Creation`, loads it, closes it, and places the objects on the internal scene.
 - `IconsCreatorCameraUtility` - adjusts camera position, rotation, orthographic size and provides camera view texture.
 - `IconsSaver` - saves camera view as a sprite asset.